AnthonyLedesma/Bash-and-Python-Scripting/python/python.md

 ## Objects - Summary
-- Think of named references to objects rather then variables
+- Think of named references to objects rather than variables
   * Assignment attaches a name to an object
   * Assigning from one reference to another puts two name tags on the same object
 - The garbage collector reclaims unreachable objects